irisonia/ServicePathMapper/README.md

 - **Path Discovery:**
   Find all service-based paths between two servers in a distributed system, and analyze the participation of each server and service.

 - **What-if Scenarios:**
   Apply flexible constraints to explore “what-if” scenarios.
-  Example:
-  *Outages Simulation* - List any servers/services as 'forbidden' (not allowed to participate in paths) and observe impacts such as:
+  Example: *Outages Simulation* - List any servers/services as 'forbidden' from participating in paths, and observe impacts such as:
     - Changes in the number of valid paths.
     - Shifts in the participation of other servers and services.
     - Services now lacking providers or clients.

 - **Security Enforcement:**
   Force paths to necessarily include designated servers and services, supporting security policy enforcement.

 - **Optimize System Resources:**
     - **Resource Allocation:** Analyze potential workload distribution across servers.